UoB-COMSM0166/2025-group-20/README.md

 <ol>
   <li>
     <b>University Life Simulation</b><br>
-    Inspired by the narrative-driven gameplay of <i>Papers, Please</i>, this concept focuses on simulating student life at the University of Bristol.
   </li>
   <li>
     <b>Fashion-combat Game</b><br>
-    Combines fast-paced action gameplay with dress-up, drawing influence from <i>Cowgirl Crusade</i> and <i>Dress to Impress</i>.
   </li>
   <li>
     <b>Fruit-Ninja with Recipes</b><br>
-    A gameplay concept adapted from <i>Fruit Ninja</i> and <i>Overcooked</i>, where players use slicing techniques to prepare ingredients and complete recipe-based objectives.
   </li>
 </ol>

-At first, we considered developing a simulation game while integrating a two-player combat mode, thereby creating an engaging and multifaceted gameplay experience.
-However, following the second workshop on P5.js, we conducted a feasibility study to assess the project's scope and the technical requirements of implementing these functionalities using JavaScript.
-After breaking down the game into smaller sections, we concluded that the original simulation concept was slightly ambitious.
-The complexity involved in managing multiple intricate functionalities was identified as a significant challenge, which led us to reassess our game.

-Eventually, we took a vote and decide on the third idea —an adaptation of <i>Fruit Ninja</i>—due to its manageable scale and strong emphasis on engaging gameplay mechanics.
+Eventually, our team took a vote and decide on the third idea —an adaptation of <i>Fruit Ninja</i> and <i>Overcooked</i>—due to its manageable scale and strong emphasis on engaging gameplay mechanics.
 The twist to our game involves following a specific order of the recipe, where each type of fruit requires distinct slicing technique.

 <p align="center">
   <img src="project-report-images/fruit-ninja.png" width="50%"><br>